The following guest post is from Haley of Carrots for Michaelmas: From Picture Books to Chapter Books: Transitioning Read Alouds

 But it didn’t turn out how I envisioned it.
 By his third birthday, we had a highly active little boy on our hands.
 He loved to be read to, but his attention span was teensy tiny.
-I tried to read aloud The Lion, the Witch, and the Wardrobe, but he couldn’t sit still, he couldn’t pay attention.
+I tried reading The Lion, the Witch, and the Wardrobe aloud, but he couldn’t sit still.
+He couldn’t pay attention.
 We could barely make it through two pages before he was ready to quit.
 I was so disappointed!

 Tips for Making the Transition

-When making the transition from picture books to chapter books, there’s a few things I learned:
+When making the transition from picture books to chapter books, there are a few things I learned:

 Don’t push it!
 Reading is supposed to be fun.
 Do not make it a chore by pushing your child toward books they’re not ready for.
 If your child doesn’t seem interested, put the chapter books on the shelf for a couple of months and try again later.
 Developing a love for reading is the most important part of developing literacy in little ones!

 Be sneaky.
 Find creative times to read aloud.
 While they’re sitting at the table having a snack or playing in the bathtub, they might be a more captive audience!